Beng-brown/the-greenbank-pub/README.md

  - I would like access to the recent menus and opening times etc in case anything has chanaged.
  - I would like to be able to book a table quick and easily.
- - I would like to be able to be able to find easily contact information for any urther questions I may have.
+ - I would like to be able to be able to find easily contact information for any further questions I may have.

  ### Multiple Visitor Goals